What does Enlarged or Fatty Liver mean?

 Milk Thistle Gold (175 mg, 90 veg caps)

 Product ID: NGL4501

-- Pharma Thistle GOLD™ is formulated using the most clinically-studied Milk Thistle extract in the world with a proven record of safety and effectiveness
+- Milk Thistle Gold is formulated using the most clinically-studied milk thistle extract in the world, with a proven record of safety and effectiveness

-- The extract used in Pharma Thistle GOLD™ has been the subject of over 100 clinical studies
+- The extract used in Milk Thistle Gold has been the subject of over 100 clinical studies

 - Pharmaceutical Grade - guaranteed purity, potency, stability, solubility, structure, bioavailability, and bioactivity

-- Verified free of allergens by an independent, third-party lab
+- Verified free of corn, egg, gluten, milk, peanut, shellfish, and soy allergens by an independent lab

-- Verified free of GMOs by Non-GMO Project™ Product Verification Program
+- Verified free of GMOs by the Non-GMO Project™ Product Verification Program

-- 175 mg per vegetarian capsule / 90 capsules per bottle
+- 175 mg per veggie capsule / 90 capsules per bottle

 - Manufactured to stringent cGMP standards